wp-plugins/visual-term-description-editor/readme.txt

 1. Adding a new tag using the visual editor
 2. Editing a tag using the visual editor
-3. Viewing a tag archive page with the formatted tag description (using the Twenty Twelve theme)
+3. Viewing a tag archive page with the formatted tag description (using the Twenty Fourteen theme)

 == Changelog ==

+= 1.1.1 =
+* Load plugin as late as possible to ensure all custom taxonomies are registered

+= 1.1 =
+* Fix text (HTML) editor buttons from displaying full width
+* Stripped down add term editor
+* Updated screenshots for WordPress 3.9

 = 1.0 =
 * Initial release